huggingface/hub-docs/docs/hub/models-the-hub.md

 ## What is the Model Hub?

 The Model Hub is where the members of the Hugging Face community can host all of their model checkpoints for simple storage, discovery, and sharing.
-Pre-trained models are available to be downloaded using the [`huggingface_hub` client library](https://huggingface.co/docs/huggingface_hub/index) or with [`🤗 transformers`](https://huggingface.co/docs/transformers/index) for fine-tuning and other usages.
+Download pre-trained models with the [`huggingface_hub` client library](https://huggingface.co/docs/huggingface_hub/index) or with 🤗  [`Transformers`](https://huggingface.co/docs/transformers/index) for fine-tuning and other usages.
 You can even leverage the [Inference API](./models-inference) to use models in production.

 You can refer to the following video for a guide on navigating the Model Hub: